jamwaffles/jamwaffles.github.io/_posts/2017-12-12-elm-counting-occurrences.md

 ## Starting at the beginning (whoa)

-First, let's just render the whole tag list.
-The data in my Elm program looks like the following `List`:
+First, let's just render this `List` of tags:

 ```haskell
 tagList =